Hugh DeHaven: Early work

-Early in the 20th century, DeHaven established the Aviation Safety and Research Facility at Cornell University.
+In 1933, DeHaven survived a traffic accident which added to his interest in safety from his earlier airplane crash, and he began experimenting with crash testing using eggs.

 In 1939, DeHaven recommended the use of helmets and seat belts at a 45° angle in airplanes.
 He created the inertial reel and the concept of the "delethalized" instrument panel.

 Crash Injury Research (CIR)

-In 1942, DeHaven started the Crash Injury Research project at Cornell, and published the classic Mechanical analysis of survival in falls from heights of fifty to one hundred and fifty feet.
-He concluded:
+DeHaven rejoined Cornell in 1942 as a research associate and started the Cornell Crash Injury Research (CIR) program.
+Based on his work, DeHaven published the classic Mechanical analysis of survival in falls from heights of fifty to one hundred and fifty feet, concluding that: